Elliott-Kerr/Anti-Bullying-PSA/README.md

 # Anti-Bullying-PSA

-This website was made in an effort to raise awareness of bullying.
+This website was made in an effort to raise awareness pertaining to bullying.
 I also made this website as a class project.
 Hello Mrs. Avilla.